stuerp/foo_vis_spectrum_analyzer/docs/README.md

 > To verify if the installation was successful open the foobar2000 Preferences using the **File / Preferences / Components** menu item and look for **Spectrum Analyzer** in the **Installed components** list.

 You can experiment with the component without modifying your layout by selecting **Spectrum Analyzer** from the **View / Visualizations** menu item.

+## Quick Start

+1. Add a Spectrum Analyzer panel to your layout.
+2. Right-click the panel and select **Configure** from the context menu.
+3. Choose a visualization type:
+   - Bars
+   - Curve
+   - Spectrogram
+4. Adjust colors and frequency distribution as desired.

+Enjoy the show.

 ---